-The existing tourist office will be retained and the range of services on offer will be extended to include a shop, ticketing area for the new Iconic Leisure development, bike hire and repair, a craft brewery, bar and cafe.
+The existing tourist office will be retained and the range of services on offer will be extended to include a shop, ticketing area for the new Iconic Leisure development, bike hire and repair.
+A craft brewery, bar and cafe are also proposed within the Station Square development.